ni/python-styleguide/README.md

 ---

-Welcome to NI's internal and external Python linter rules, plugins, and tooling.
+Welcome to NI's internal and external Python conventions and linter rules/plugins/tooling.

 <!-- @TODO: Put the NI + Python lockup here when it exists -->
 <p align="center">